The voice of the business sector for sustainable development in Brazil.

 CEBDS

-In order to guide our actions, we have defined 6 priority fronts in our work agenda: Water, Amazonia, Biodiversity, Social Impact, Climate Change and Agrifood Systems.
+To guide our initiatives, we have established eight priority areas of action: Advocacy, Water, Amazon, Biodiversity, Circular Economy, Social Impact, Climate Change and Agri-food Systems.

 THEMATIC CHAMBERS AND WORKING GROUPS

-Discover the discussion forums formed by associated companies for research and development of projects focused on sustainable development.
+Discover the discussion forums formed by our technical team and representatives of associated companies for research and development of sustainability projects.

 1950